bbusenius/FI/README.md

 # FI

-FI calculations at your fingertips is a library of common functions used in financial independence (FI, FIRE) calculations.
-All functions can be used in a python application or run from the command-line.
-If you're a nerdy follower of people like [Mr. Money Mustache](http://www.mrmoneymustache.com/), [ChooseFI](https://www.choosefi.com/), [Paula Pant](https://affordanything.com/a), [GoCurryCracker](https://www.gocurrycracker.com/), [Mad FIentist](https://www.madfientist.com/) and other life-optimizers, this library might be something you'd like.
+FI is a Python library of functions for the financial independence (FI, FIRE) community.
+Functions can be run as standalone utilities on the command line or used in Python code.
+The FI library powers the auto-generated site [FI Widgets](https://fi-widgets.com/) which is a GUI representation of the library.
+It also powers [FI API](https://github.com/bbusenius/FI-API) and is used in [MMM Savings Rate](https://github.com/bbusenius/MMM_Savings_Rate).

 ## Installation

 This package is pip installable.
-To get the newest code use one of the following commands.
-Both should work depending on what kind of an environment you're using.
-This project requires python3.
-Use `pip` to install if you're installing into a [Virtualenv](https://virtualenv.pypa.io/en/stable/) otherwise install with `pip3`.
+To get the newest code use one of the commands below.
+FI requires python3.
+Use `pip` to install it if you're installing into a [Virtualenv](https://virtualenv.pypa.io/en/stable/) otherwise install with `pip3`.
 If you're a developer and you wish to contribute, see the installation instructions in the **Developers** section.

 ```
 pip install git+https://github.com/bbusenius/FI.git#egg=FI